-- a. the applicants are also the insured persons; - b. the policy has not been placed under trust or assigned; - c. the main benefit, under which the claim was made, is not for reducing cover; - d. the policy does not have a renewal option; - e. you did not pay a higher premium or have any medical exclusions for either insured person because of their medical history - your policy schedule will show if the life replacement option is not available for this reason; - f. the insured person exercising the option has not caused Royal London (formally Scottish Equitable & Aegon) to pay out any claim of any type, including but not limited to waiver of premium, on this policy or any other policy with Royal London (formally Scottish Equitable & Aegon) since the benefit start date on this policy.
-This does not include claims on policies taken out directly with Royal London but does include claims on policies taken out with Royal London as a result of exercising an option on a policy that was originally taken out with Scottish Equitable or Aegon; and g. the application for the single-life policy is submitted within six months of the date that we pay out the benefit amount or the first instalment of the benefit amount in respect of family income benefit and family income benefit with critical illness.
+- a. the applicants are also the insured persons; - b. the policy has not been placed under trust or assigned; - c. the main benefit, under which the claim was made, is not for reducing cover; - d. the policy does not have a renewal option; - e. you did not pay a higher premium or have any medical exclusions for either insured person because of their medical history - your policy schedule will show if the life replacement option is not available for this reason; - f. the insured person exercising the option has not caused Aegon to pay out any claim of any type, including but not limited to waiver of premium, on this policy or any other policy with Aegon since the benefit start date on this policy; and g. the application for the single-life policy is submitted within six months of the date that we pay out the benefit amount or the first instalment of the benefit amount in respect of family income benefit and family income benefit with critical illness.